jsheppard95/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](Images/lot_summary.png)

-Considering a maximum suspension coil weight variance of 100 PSI, we find that while all manufacturing lots as a group meet this requirement with variance of 62.29 PSI, the breakdown by individual lots shows that `Lot2` exceeds this threshold with a variance of 170.29 PSI.
+Considering a maximum suspension coil weight variance of 100 PSI, we find that while all manufacturing lots as a whole meet this requirement with variance of 62.29 PSI, the breakdown by individual lots shows that `Lot2` exceeds this threshold with a variance of 170.29 PSI.